gwenbiophys/NaiveDynamics.jl/docs/src/bvh.md

-2. Because traditional Verlet lists are not appropriate for all simulation types
+2. Because traditional Verlet lists are not appropriate for all simulation types.

-3. because it is cool!
-What better way could there be to be introduced to GPU programming than trying on something that might not work?
+3. Because it is cool!
+What better way could there be to be introduced to programming than trying something I have no idea how to do!